NVIDIA-Merlin/NVTabular/README.md

 With NVTabular on a single V100 32GB GPU we are able to complete ETL in 15 minutes, and using a DGX-1 cluster of eight V100 GPUs we can accelerate ETL to 3 minutes.
 Combined with [HugeCTR](http://www.github.com/NVIDIA/HugeCTR/) we can process the dataset and train the full model in only 18 minutes.
 This fast iteration is the goal of NVTabular and the [Merlin application framework](https://developer.nvidia.com/nvidia-merlin).

 ![NVTabular Performance](./images/nvt_performance.png)

-When examining the relative time spent in ETL vs Training we see that with NVTabular data scientists and ML engineers no longer need to spend 75% of their time on ETL.
+When examining the relative time spent in ETL vs Training, we see that with NVTabular data scientists and ML engineers no longer need to spend 75% of their time on ETL.

 ![NVTabular Relative Time](./images/nvt_relativetime.png)

-We also have a [simple tutorial](examples/rossmann-store-sales-example.ipynb) that demonstrates similar functionality on a much smaller dataset, providing a pipeline for the [Rossman store sales dataset](https://www.kaggle.com/c/rossmann-store-sales) fed into a [fast.ai tabular data model](https://docs.fast.ai/tabular.html).
+We also have a [simple tutorial](examples/rossmann-store-sales-example.ipynb) that demonstrates similar functionality on a much smaller dataset, providing a pipeline for the [Rossman store sales dataset](https://www.kaggle.com/c/rossmann-store-sales) fed into a [fast.ai tabular data model](https://docs.fast.ai/tabular.learner.html).

 ### Contributing

 If you wish to contribute to the library directly please see [Contributing.md](./CONTRIBUTING.md).
-We are in particular interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.
+We are in particulary interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

-To be clear, this is an early alpha release, and we have a long way to go.
-We have a working framework, but our [operator set](https://nvidia.github.io/NVTabular/main/api/ops/index.html) is limited for the initial launch and every day we are developing new optimizations that will help improve the performance of the library.
-If you are interested in working with us to help develop this library we are looking for early collaborators and contributors.
-In the coming months we will be optimizing existing operations, adding a full set of common feature engineering and preprocessing operations, and extending our backend to support multi-node and multi-gpu systems.
-Please reach out by submitting an issue or see our guide on contributions.
-We are particularly interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

 ### Learn More